Tribal and Migrant Grantees

 Yakima Valley Farm Workers Clinic will expand its Spanish-language Parenting Education program and classes using the Los Niños Bien Educados curriculum to low-income, Spanish-speaking migrant families in Benton and Franklin counties.
 These three counties contain (44.7%) of the Migrant/Seasonal Agricultural Workers (MSAW) in the state.
 The parenting education curriculum is culturally specific to meet the needs of Spanish-speaking migrant families.
 The in-person program provides high-quality, developmentally appropriate childcare during class sessions to reduce parents’ attendance barriers.
 Online programs expand access to parenting education classes to reach additional low-income migrant parents and lead to improved outcomes for at-risk families.
 The Spanish-language parenting education program objectives are to improve family communication; increase the use of nonpunitive discipline and positive guidance skills; improve mutual support and access to support services in the community; improve protective factors; and improve child development measures.
 Programmatic goals include increasing family and community protective factors and resilience and demonstrating the benefits of collaboration among child abuse and neglect prevention programming, major early learning programming, and youth delinquency and gang prevention programming.

-On October 1, 2021, ACF funded five projects for three years that include:
+On October 1, 2021, ACF funded the following projects which have funding through FY2025:

 CHUGACHMIUT